dimitri-edel/dte-workout-app/README.md

 # dte-workout-app
 Workout journal with django

+## Pylint and PEP8
+For some reason pylint gives me the no-name-in-module error for some packages, even though the classes are clearly defined in those files.
+I have not figured out why yet.
+So I decided to supress the warnings in the code base.

 ## Creating django project
 First and foremost, because I work locally it is good practice to set up a virtual environment, so that the packages for this project are installed into the project folder(a sub-folder named 'venv') instead of having them  installed globally on this machine.